ripred/Bang/README.md

 To use ArduinoCLI in your sketches, simply use `Serial.println( "!command" )` to send the command to the USB (COM) port used by your Arduino.

 **If you want to be able to use the Serial monitor separately from using ArduinoCLI** then you will need to connect an FTDI USB-ttl adapter to your Arduino and specify its COM port in the arduino_exec.py source file instead of the port that your Arduino uses.
 Most of the example sketches show the use of an FTDI USB-ttl adapter in their source.
-You do not *have* to use an FTDI adapter unless you want to additionally use the Serial monitor.
+You do not *have* to use an FTDI adapter unless you want to continue to use the Serial monitor while the sketch is running.

 <!-- &#160; -->
 ___